 She was honored in 2015 to be elected her to a third two-year term, running unopposed.

 Betsy has been an active mother and a leader in the Fort Worth community for years, serving on numerous boards, commissions and professional associations.
 She’ll be quick to say that, prior her public service, one of her favorite community roles was to lead the PTA for Paschal High School and watching bright local youth grow into productive members of the community.

-After running her own successful business for 17 years, Betsy Price turned to government service in 2000 and won the election for Tarrant County Tax Assessor where she quickly made her department one of the most efficient in Texas, saving taxpayers millions of dollars.
+After running her own successful business for 17 years, Betsy turned to public service, and was first elected in 2000 to serve as Tarrant County’s Tax Assessor.
+As a strong conservative who isn’t afraid to ask the tough questions, Betsy quickly made her department one of the most efficient in Texas, saving taxpayers millions of dollars.

 As Mayor, Betsy continues to stack up the wins for Fort Worth as she focuses on four main themes: An Engaged Public, A Fiscally Responsible City, Sustainable Growth and a Health Community.